ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 walk is performed to determine the Organizational Domain for each:

-For the Author Domain, query \_dmarc.example.com and \_dmarc.com; example.com is the last element of the DNS tree with a DMARC record, so it is the Organizational Domain for example.com.
+For the Author Domain, query \_dmarc.example.com and \_dmarc.com; example.com is the last element of the DNS tree with a DMARC Policy Record, so it is the Organizational Domain for example.com.

 For the RFC5321.MailFrom domain, the Organizational Domain already found for example.com is example.com, so SPF is aligned.

 For the DKIM d= domain, query \_dmarc.signing.example.com, \_dmarc.example.com, and \_dmarc.com.
-Both signing.example.com and example.com have DMARC records, but example.com is the highest element in the tree with a DMARC Policy Record (it has the fewest labels), so example.com is the Organizational Domain.
+Both signing.example.com and example.com have DMARC Policy Records, but example.com is the highest element in the tree with a DMARC Policy Record (it has the fewest labels), so example.com is the Organizational Domain.
 Since this is also the Organizational Domain for the Author Domain, DKIM is aligned